 Viljandi, a quaint town known for its annual folk music festival, boasts a charming old town with ancient ruins and a beautiful lake.
 The town’s relaxed atmosphere and cultural heritage make it a delightful day trip.

-Travel Time: Viljandi is about 1 hour and 15 minutes away from Tartu by car.
+Travel Time: About 1 hour and 15 minutes by car

 Travel Tip: Explore the ruins of Viljandi Castle and relax by the lake, which offers a serene setting for a picnic.